jyn514/flower/README.md

 you could—and in fact, i probably will at some point—separate out the build system into a reusable library useful for other projects.

 notably, this build system has some nice properties not found in other systems to my knowledge:
+- like Make, flower is simple to use for simple applications.
+Unlike Make, flower is a serious build system.
 - like CMake and Meson, the build code is clearly separated from the generated build plan.
 Unlike CMake, it does not have 25 years of back-compat concerns.
-- like Bazel, you get a real language in which to generate the build plan. unlike Bazel, your builds are not required to be hermetic.
+- like Bazel, you get a real language in which to generate the build plan.
+Unlike Bazel, flower is designed to be wrapped in a larger build system.
-- like Tup, you get runtime dependency tracking of file accesses, including for the build code itself. unlike Tup, it's cross-platform.
+- like Tup, you get runtime dependency tracking of file accesses, including for the build code itself.
+Unlike Tup, dependency tracking is cross-platform.
-- like Cargo, many things are defined "out of the box" and don't require extensive configuration. unlike Cargo, you have escape hatches for complicated things.
+- like Cargo, many things are defined "out of the box" and don't require extensive configuration.
+Unlike Cargo, you have escape hatches for complicated things.

 ## example stacktrace